bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 just communicating via Modbus.
 As always in real life, the use of TCP as the communication layer also has downsides.
 A very important aspect here for the application in the industrial context are possible vulnerabilities that come in hand with TCP.
 Increasing complexity should also not be neglected.

-bis hierhin allgemein, nun noch etwas über TCP, siehe Dutertre Formal Modeling and analysis...
 <br>
 ###### Data Model
 The data model of Modbus is very simple as it was originally designed for serial Modbus communication.
 Nevertheless, it is common to all variants of Modbus.
 Modbus distinguishes four different object types (commonly referred to as registers) that a client can provide:
 <br>
 ![](/docs/blog/assets/2020-07-xx/object_types.png)
 <br>
+Usually, a specific field in the individual registers is accessible via a 16-bit address and Modbus does not require to keep the four address spaces separate, thus they can overlap.
+Furthermore, a Modbus device can but is not required to support all types of registers and can also offer fewer addresses than in a 16-bit space.

 So for practical purpose, you can consider `coil` and `disrete input` as boolean values and `holding register` and `input register` as integers.
 <br>